TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-create-standalone.md

 Try redeploying the VM as the issue might have been temporary and there now could be sufficient resources for the allocation.
 If that doesn't work, you have the following options:<br>

 - Choose another VM size that is currently available in your region.
 If you are using an older VM product, consider newer versions.
-See [Products by region](https://azure.microsoft.com/regions/services/) to search and browse for products by region and [Resize a Windows VM not in an availability set](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm#resize-a-windows-vm-not-in-an-availability-set].
+See [Products by region](https://azure.microsoft.com/regions/services/) to search and browse for products by region and [Resize a Windows VM not in an availability set](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm#resize-a-windows-vm-not-in-an-availability-set).
 - Redeploy the VM to a new Azure node [using Azure PowerShell](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#using-azure-powershell), the [Azure Portal](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#use-the-azure-portal), and the [Azure CLI](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-linux#use-the-azure-cli).

-To determine available sizes using the Azure portal, select the VM and under **Settings**, choose **Size**.
-On the **Size** blade, you can view available sizes and use filter options.<br>

 ### Request exemption